Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 - Courts, tax offices, employment offices, patent and trademark offices, registration and other authorities in the context of legal disputes, tax matters and other legal matters,

-- service providers such as debt collection agencies, credit agencies, detective agencies, IT services, banking services, communication services, services in the area of our financial management and the destruction of data carriers, couriers, freight forwarders and carriers, interpreters and translators, printing companies, letter shops, mailing service providers, travel agencies, advertising agencies and photographers.
+- Service providers such as debt collection agencies, credit agencies, detective agencies, providers of IT services, banking services, communication services, services in the area of our financial management and the destruction of data carriers, couriers, freight forwarders and carriers, interpreters and translators, printing companies, letter shops, mailing service providers, travel agencies, advertising agencies and photographers.

 - Recruitment agencies and personnel consultants who support us in our search for personnel and, if necessary, in deciding whether to establish an employment relationship.

-If you wish, or if it is necessary for the processing of a mandate or for the fulfilment of another contract with you, we will transfer your personal data to countries outside the European Union.
+- If you request it, or if it is necessary for the processing of an engagement or the performance of another contract with you, we will transfer your personal data to countries outside the European Union.

-Please note that with regard to the submission of the above-mentioned copies of guarantees, we may have to take into account the overriding rights of third parties and any existing legal or contractual confidentiality obligations that may prevent the disclosure of information in individual cases.
+- Please note that with regard to the submission of the above-mentioned copies of safeguards, we may have to take into account the overriding rights of third parties and any existing legal or contractual confidentiality obligations that may prevent the disclosure of information in individual cases.

-(1) Information, correction, deletion, restriction of processing and data portability
+(1) Information and access, rectification, erasure, restriction of processing and data portability

-Under the GDPR, you have the following rights as a data subject:
+Under the GDPR, you have in particular the following rights as a data subject:

 - Art.
 15 GDPR: Right of access by the data subject

-If you have given your consent to the processing of your data, you can revoke this consent at any time without affecting the lawfulness of the processing carried out until the revocation.
+If you have given your consent to the processing of your data, you can withdraw this consent at any time, which will not affect the lawfulness of processing based on consent before its withdrawal.
 The permissibility of processing the data on the basis of other legal grounds may also remain unaffected.
 If your consent was the sole legal basis for the processing of your data, in particular if we have no legitimate interest in the processing pursuant to Art.
-6 (1) sentence 1 lit. f GDPR, we will delete the data immediately after you withdraw your consent.
+6 (1) sentence 1 point (f) GDPR, we will delete the data immediately after your withdrawal of consent.

 (3) Objection to certain processing operations pursuant to Art.
 21 GDPR

 Insofar as we base the processing of your personal data on a balancing of interests (Art.
-6 para.
-1 sentence 1 lit. e or f GDPR), you may object to the processing of the personal data concerned at any time for reasons arising from your particular situation.
-When exercising such an objection, we ask you to explain the reasons why we should not process your personal data as we have done.
-In the event of your justified objection, we will examine the situation and either stop or adjust the data processing or point out to you our compelling legitimate reasons for continuing the processing.
+6 (1) sentence 1 point (e) or (f) GDPR), you may object to the processing of the personal data concerning you at any time on grounds relating to your particular situation.
+When you exercise your right to object, we ask you to explain the reasons why we should not process your personal data as we have done.
+If your objection is justified, we will examine the situation and either stop or adjust the data processing or point out to you our compelling legitimate reasons for continuing the processing.

-You may object to the processing of your personal data for advertising and data analysis purposes at any time without incurring any costs other than the transmission costs according to the basic tariffs.
+You may object to the processing of your personal data for advertising and data analysis purposes at any time without incurring any costs other than the transmission costs according to the basic rates.

 (4) Complaints to the supervisory authority

-Furthermore, you have the right to complain to the supervisory authority if you believe that the processing of your data is not lawful (Art.
+Furthermore, you have the right to lodge a complaint with the supervisory authority if you believe that the processing of your data is not lawful (Art.
 77 GDPR).
 The address of the supervisory authority responsible for us is:

 für Datenschutz und Informationsfreiheit

-Unless otherwise specified in section 2 for individual data processing activities, the following applies to the duration of storage of your personal data:
+Unless otherwise specified in section 2 for individual data processing activities, the following applies for the duration of storage of your personal data:

 We will delete your personal data as soon as the purpose of storage no longer applies.
 We may also store your data if this is provided for by European or national legislators in EU regulations, national laws or other regulations to which we are subject.
-Exceptions to the principle of deletion after the purpose has been achieved may arise, for example, from the provisions of the GDPR and the provisions of German federal law, in particular the BDSG.
-Furthermore, deletion will not take place, for example, as long as commercial, tax and professional law retention obligations exist.
+Exceptions to the principle of deletion after the purpose has been achieved may arise, for example, from the provisions of the GDPR and the provisions of German federal law, in particular the German Federal Data Protection Act (BDSG).
+Furthermore, deletion will not take place, for example, as long as retention obligations exist under commercial, tax or professional law.

-Longer storage may also be necessary in individual cases due to the assertion or possible assertion of claims against us in connection with a contract or pre-contractual measures.
+Longer storage may also be necessary in individual cases due to the assertion or establishment or possible assertion or establishment of claims against us in connection with a contract or steps taken prior to entering into a contract (pre-contractual measures).
 This would be the case, for example, if there are indications that you will assert claims against us.
 The same applies if, in individual cases, we assert claims, intend to assert claims or consider asserting claims due to specific circumstances.
-The data will then be stored for as long as the processing of the data is necessary for the assertion, exercise or defence of legal claims, plus the duration of any statutory retention obligation that may exist.
+The data will then be stored for as long as the processing of the data is necessary for the assertion, establishment, exercise or defence of legal claims, plus the duration of any statutory retention obligation that may exist.

 The same applies if you wish to attend one of our events, obtain one of our publications, visit our premises as a visitor or receive an award from us.
 You can only make use of all these services if you provide us with the personal data required in each case, which in any case includes your name and address and, if publications are to be sent online, your email address.
-In the case of further data, we will indicate in each case whether it is mandatory or voluntary.
+In the case of further data, we will indicate in each case whether the provision of such information is mandatory or voluntary.

 Esche Schümann Commichau